RizkyWellyanto/EFChallenge/README.md

 Hello World with Famo.us Framework
 By: Muhammad Rizky Wellyanto

-Steps for running the program: \n
+Steps for running the program:
-1. Run The Index.html \n
+1. Run The Index.html
-2. Click Anywhere, message will pop out \n
+2. Click Anywhere, message will pop out